RedPitaya/Documentation/appsFeatures/applications/streaming/appXCStreaming.rst

 **What do I need before I start?**

-The Red Pitaya STEMlab 125-14 X-Channel System consists of multiple Low-Noise STEMlab 125-14 devices that are modified for clock and trigger synchronization, and also comes with SATA synchronisation cables and software that supports X-Channel RF signal acquisition and generation.
+The Red Pitaya STEMlab 125-14 X-Channel System consists of multiple Low-Noise STEMlab 125-14 devices that are modified for clock and trigger synchronization and also comes with SATA synchronisation cables and software that supports X-Channel RF signal acquisition and generation.

 .. figure:: img/Master_and_slaves.jpg
     :width: 80%